Kohler Co.: Sponsorships

 In 2018, Kohler became a sponsor of English football giant Manchester United.
-As the club’s first sleeve sponsor from 2018-22, Kohler had its logo prominently displayed on all United jerseys.
+As the club’s first sleeve sponsor from 2018–22, Kohler had its logo prominently displayed on all United jerseys.
 While the company was replaced by fellow American company DXC Technology as sleeve sponsor in 2022, it remains an official United partner.

 In early 2021, Kohler announced they would be sponsoring Roush Fenway Racing driver Ryan Newman for a selected number of races in 2021, debuting in the 2021 Daytona 500, while using Kohler Generators as their sponsor.
 They continued their sponsorship in 2022 with driver Brad Keselowski, who left Team Penske at the end of 2021 to join Roush as a driver/minority co-owner under the team rebranded Roush Fenway Keselowski Racing, or RFK Racing in 2022.
+They did not return to sponsor the team in 2023.

 Destination Kohler

 Kohler Co.'s hospitality and real estate group, Destination Kohler, oversees the management, marketing and tourism promotion for its golf courses, hotels, private clubs, shops, restaurants, company-sponsored and village events.
 The American Club is a highly rated resort hotel in the Midwest.